Fixed-Parameter Algorithms for the Kneser and Schrijver Problems: A Fixed-Parameter Algorithm for the Schrijver Problem

 \section{A Fixed-Parameter Algorithm for the \texorpdfstring{$\SchrijverP$}{Schrijver} Problem}

-In this section we provide our randomized fixed-parameter algorithm for the $\SchrijverP$ problem.
-We first describe the `element elimination' algorithm and then use it to present the final algorithm and to prove Theorem~\ref{thm:AlgoKneserNew}.
+In this section we present our randomized fixed-parameter algorithm for the $\SchrijverP$ problem.
+We first describe the `element elimination' algorithm and then use it to obtain the final algorithm and to prove Theorem~\ref{thm:AlgoKneserNew}.